Tekhlay/TO-DO-List/README.md

 # TO-DO-List

-> This is a demo on how to set up a project with webpack.
-Webpack is a static module bundler for modern JavaScript applications.
-It's intelligent bundler to build all app dependencies based on your file imports.
+> This is a Minimal TODO List project set up using webpack.
+This project allows users to see their to do list tasks.

 ## Built With